jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 {{% details "Do you get one or the other or both?" %}}
 {{% hint info %}}
 Energy dominates.

+Also, tolerance can be different for different components of a blend.
+So energy blends can feel especially weird if you don't wait long enough for the tolerance to wear off.
 {{% /hint %}}
 {{% /details %}}